 Where do campers stay?

-Campers stay in the Gallery Hall dormitories on the University of Colorado campus.
+Campers stay in the Hallett Hall dormitories on the University of Colorado campus.
 You can view a map of the campus HERE.

 For the San Diego location, campers will be staying at one of the dormitories on the University of California campus.
 We will update you with the dorm we are assigned to as soon as we are given the information in May 2018.